pranav292gpt/booking-engine/readme.rst

 Models
 -------------------------------------------------
 -User

 -Booking

 -Inventory

 Views
 -------------------------------------------------
--Booking View
+- Booking View

- -To manage all CRUD operations on Bookings
+ - To manage all CRUD operations on Bookings

+ - URLS:

+   - For creating and viewing user bookings: /api/v1/bookings/

--User View
+- User View

- -To manage CRUD operations on Users
+ - To manage CRUD operations on Users

+ - URLS:

+   - For creating a new user(signup): /api/v1/user/

 Serializers
 -------------------------------------------------
+- User Serializer

+  - To serialize user data while signup

+- Login Serializer

+  - To serialize user data while login

--Booking serializer
+- Booking serializer

- -To Serialize Booking objects
+  - To Serialize Booking objects

--Inventory serializer
+- Inventory serializer

- -To Serialize Inventory objects
+  - To Serialize Inventory objects

 How to Build (Step wise)
 -------------------------------------------------